Akajiaku11/Akajiaku11/README.md

 ### ⚡ Fun Extras
 - 🎨 Passionate about data visualization and storytelling
-- 🌍 Exploring geospatial trends with cutting-edge AI tools
+- 🌍 Exploring geospatial trends with cutting-edge ML/AI tools
 - 🧑‍🔬 Bringing the real world into models—one dataset at a time!